 Nov.
 19, 2010 update: For details of Case #14 involving a burqa'ed woman, Carnita Matthews, and an Australian highway patrol officer, see "Niqabs and Burqas as Security Threats."

 Nov.
-9, 2012 update: Case #15 concerns the discovery of a hijab-wearing Iraqi immigrant Shaima Alawadi, 32, bludgeoned to death in her home near San Diego in March 2012.
-CAIR and other Islamist groups ran with the contents of a note found near her body, "Go back to your country, you terrorist."
+9, 2012 update: Case #16 concerns the discovery of a hijab-wearing Iraqi immigrant Shaima Alawadi, 32, bludgeoned to death in her home near San Diego in March 2012.
+CAIR and other Islamist groups ran with the contents of a note found near her body, "This is my country/go back to yours/Terrorist."
 The Investigative Project on Terrorism recalls:

 A Facebook page called for "a Million Hijab March" to protest the killing.
 Activists likened her case to the Florida shooting death of teenager Trayvon Martin. … Dawud Walid, who leads the Michigan office for the Council on American-Islamic Relations (CAIR), was among those who pushed the hate crime theory.
 "Shaima Al-Awadi's murder, like Trayvon Martin's, was a senseless murder based upon racial animus," he said.
 "We must come together as a society to have frank discussions about the toxic rhetorical environment which we currently live in that leads to such wanton violence."